Citizenry/platform/README.md

 This repository contains the backend code with the REST API implementation.

-Head over to the [Platform Client repository][client] for the browser app code.
+Head over to the [Platform Client repository](https://github.com/Citizenry/streetsignal-platform-clients) for the browser app code.

 ## 🚀 Quickstart (Full Stack with Docker)